zwaqar-git/pan.dev/products/prisma-cloud/docs/cwpp/deploy_defender.md

 1. Download the Serverless Defender bundle for AWS Lambda layer by using the [Serverless Defender](prisma-cloud/api/cwpp/post-images-twistlock-defender-layer-zip/) ![alt text](/icons/api-icon-pan-dev.svg) endpoint.

+*** THE LINK ABOVE (prisma-cloud/api/cwpp/post-images-twistlock-defender-layer-zip) in the documentation is broken.
+Please update API reference docs with new link.
+We need to update this because the actual API Reference doc for this endpoint isn't even properly documented and this link is broken.
+We have large scale customers complaining about this ***

     Specify the function name, runtime, and region in the following API cURL request:

     ```bash